lwinfree/Rstats_4_n00bs/README.md

 # Rstats_4_n00bs

-DR and LW make a plan to teach the n00bs some simple analysis in R
+This is a beginner-level workshop to teach simple analysis and stats in R by D. Robinson and L. Winfree.

-It's happening!
+The intended audience is grad students in biology/life sciences.
+All materials CC-BY 4.0